Harika-Bondapalli/Task_Assignment/README.md

 Build for production:
 npm run build
-Deploy to Netlify:
+Deploy to vercel:

-Connect GitHub repo in Netlify > Import Project
+Connect GitHub repo in vercel > Import Project

 Build command: npm run build

 Publish directory: build

-Project Structure
-dashboard-meteo/
-  ├── src/
-  │   ├── assets/             # Dashboard screenshots and assets
-  │   ├── components/         # React components
-  │   ├── store/              # Zustand state stores
-  │   ├── api/                # API interface (Open-Meteo)
-  │   ├── App.tsx             # Main app
-  │   └── ...
-  └── README.md How To Use
+How To Use
 Draw polygons on the map.

 Select variables in the sidebar.